Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 1. Vision and Goals Of The Project:

-Self Service Cloud-Native Data Analysis Platform (referred as “Piggy Platform” from now on) is a platform for data scientists to ingest and analyze cloud data quickly and efficiently.
+Self Service Cloud-Native Data Analysis Platform is a platform for data scientists to ingest and analyze data on the cloud based on user specific requirements.

 Goals:
 - Providing a platform for modern ETL (Extract/Transform/Load) pipeline
-- Provide users ability to analyze data by running python codes
-- Implement permission and access controls for end-users to ensure data security and independence
+- Develop a data science infrastructure within the cloud that can:
+                - Pull data from a bucket and return it to that
+                - Transform the data
+                - Leverage standardized data science software (tensorflow, BigQuery etc.)
 - Present decisions made throughout the development process along with tradeoffs between the current approach and available alternatives

 ** **

 ## 2. Users/Personas Of The Project:
-Piggy Platform will be used by data scientists from companies and government institutions.
+The platform will be used by data scientists from companies and government institutions.
 A user who needs to run Python codes to analyze data stored in a remote S3 bucket
 A user who needs to run machine learning models in Tensorflow/Pytorch to predict stock trends based on previous stock data stored in a remote GCS bucket
-A user who wants to use our portal to store data in our database from local computer for further analysis
+A user who wants to preprocess their data using numeric python and load to a remote S3 bucket.
 A user who needs to use sql to query and search a specific item in data stored in a remote S3 bucket